AbstractProblem#

 - property input_pts#

 Return a dictionary mapping condition names to their corresponding input points.
+If some domains are not sampled, they will not be returned and the corresponding condition will be empty.

 - Returns: